mravanini/mammography-workshop/workflow/README.md

 # ML Workflow

-## The workflow problem

-Once you have finished coding your ML code, it might be necessary to retrain the model from time to time, as new data becomes available.
-So, we will create an automated workflow for this task.

 ## SageMaker Workflows

 Now we will create an ML Workflow to retrain the model.

 SageMaker has integration with some orchestration tools such as AWS Step Functions and Apache Airflow.
-In this workshop, we will use Step Functions to prepare, train, and deploy our machine learning model.
+In this workshop, we will use Step Functions to prepare, train, and save our machine learning model.

 The workflow steps will look like the figure below:

 ![Image](./images/Figure_1.png)

-- Generate Dataset: Invokes a lambda function responsible for reading the folder and file structure in S3 and generating a LST file containing some metadata.
+- **Generate Dataset**: Invokes a lambda function responsible for reading the folder and file structure in S3 and generating a LST file containing the necessary metadata.
-- Train Model: Creates and runs a training job in SageMaker.
+- **Train Model**: Creates and runs a training job in SageMaker.
-- Save Model: Saves the model for later use.
+- **Save Model**: Saves the model for later use.
+The model should be tested before putting into production, so this automation template will not deploy the model in production.
+You can adjust this according to your rules.

 ## Dataprep using Amazon Lambda